william-opie/home-media-server/README.md

 To setup, go to https://hostname/jellyseerr/setup, and set the URLs as follows:
 - Jellyfin: http://jellyfin:8096/jellyfin
 - Radarr:
-  - Hostname: radarr
+  - Hostname: vpn
   - Port: 7878
   - URL Base: /radarr
 - Sonarr
-  - Hostname: sonarr
+  - Hostname: vpn
   - Port: 8989
   - URL Base: /sonarr

 ## FlareSolverr

-In Prowlarr, add the FlareSolverr indexer with the URL http://flaresolverr:8191/
+In Prowlarr, add the FlareSolverr indexer with the URL http://127.0.0.1:8191/

 ## Caddy and SSL Certificates